CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

  - Install [docker](https://www.docker.com/products/docker-desktop) container runtime
  - Verify docker daemon is running on your workstation
- - Configure environtment variables for FALCON
+ - Configure environment variables for FALCON

 From the terminal run the following to set the environment variables.